Word to DITA Conversion FAQ

 How can I configure the styles mapping when the wanted element doesn't exist in HTML?

-A frequent case when setting the mapping configuration for a custom style is not to find a correspondent element in HTML, although one exists in DITA.
+A frequent case when setting the mapping configuration for a custom style is to not find a correspondent element in HTML, although one exists in DITA.

-Let's take the following example: I have a Word document that contains a character custom style named "filepath".
+As an example, suppose I have a Word document that contains a character custom style named "filepath".
 We know that a correspondent element exists in DITA, but we cannot find one in HTML.

 These are the steps that can be applied to handle this case:

-- Go to the Plugins / Batch Documents Converter
+- Go to the Plugins / Batch Documents Converter preferences page

-styles mapping table:
+table:

 r Filepath i.filepath - Convert the Word document to DITA.
-The characters styled with the
+The characters styled with the Filepath

-Filepath style in Word are converted to the
+style in Word are converted to the

 <i>